 Use it on your hands or your feet to gently remove dead skin and eliminate calluses.
 Send it back if you don’t like it!

-As a water-resistant model, you can use it on wet feet, but it is not recommended that you use it while you are in the shower.
 We really appreciated the LED light on the front since it made is easy to see where we were navigating.

 If you have never used an electric foot file before, there is a bit of a learning curve.
 Avoid pressing it for long periods on the skin to avoid burning it and make sure you move it around the rough patches of skin rather than soft skin – it is too abrasive for healthy skin cells.